-Generally, Medicare does not cover breast reduction because doctors often categorize it as a cosmetic procedure rather than a medically necessary surgery.
+Generally, Medicare does not cover breast reduction.
+This is because doctors often categorize it as a cosmetic procedure rather than medically necessary surgery.

 Both original Medicare and Medicare Advantage provide coverage for medically necessary breast surgeries.
-Deductibles, copays, and coinsurance in the two programs differ.
+However, the deductibles, copays, and coinsurances differ between the two programs.

 We may use a few terms in this piece that can be helpful to understand when selecting the best insurance plan: